 Athletic scholarships

 The biggest misconception when it comes to athletic scholarships is that all student-athletes who compete in college receive them.
-That’s not necessarily the case—not all divisions offer athletic scholarships and sports at the NCAA Division 1 or 2 levels can offer either full rides or partial scholarships.
+That’s not necessarily the case—not all divisions offer athletic scholarships, and even at scholarship-offering levels, many athletes receive partial awards or no athletic aid.

 What do athletic scholarships cover?